dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+auth/index.md

 ![](img/token_process.png){: .small .fancy }

 For `signin`, once we have verified username/password we can just generate a new token.
-We're going to do the verification with a passport middleware, so our `signin` function will already be protected so all it has to do is return a new token.
+We're going to do the verification with a passport middleware, so our `signin` function will already be protected -- all it has to do is return a new token.

 ```javascript
 res.send({ token: tokenForUser(req.user) });